Free U-M phone app aids early skin cancer detection

 Cancer screening just went mobile

-A new free app developed at the University of Michigan Health System allows users to create a photographic baseline of their skin and then track suspicious moles or other skin lesions over time.
+A new free app developed at the Michigan Medicine allows users to create a photographic baseline of their skin and then track suspicious moles or other skin lesions over time.

 The app, UMSkinCheck, sends automatic reminders so users can monitor changes to a skin lesion, and provides pictures of various types of skin cancers for comparisons.
 The app is designed for iPhone and iPad and is available to download on iTunes.